NanoCommons/user-handbook/docs/data-management/electronic-lab-notebooks.md

 #  Documenting your work with electronic lab notebooks

-Electronic lab notebooks (ELNs) help to document experimental but potential also nanoinformatics work directly in electronic form.
-Therefore, they from an important part of data management since they facilitate data input but also the use of additional information on the performed work as metadata accompanying the data.
+Electronic lab notebooks (ELNs) help to document experimental and nanoinformatics work in the form of study design, protocols and data directly in electronic form.
+Therefore, they form an important part of data management by facilitating data input but also the use of additional information on the performed work as metadata accompanying the data.
 {: .lead }

 ## Introduction of the use of ELNs in NanoCommons